fsprojects/Rezoom.SQL/doc/Language/DataTypes.md

 nullable.

 This also works for somewhat more complex expressions.
-For example, it could be a scalar sub-query, like `(select @name as n)`, or `@count + 1`.
-In this case, the typechecker has concluded that the whole subquery's result is nullable if-and-only-if the parameter in question is nullable, so again, it concludes that the parameter must be made nullable to satisfy the constraint.
+For example, it could be a binary operation like `@count + 1`, or even a scalar sub-query, like `(select
+@name as n)`.
+In both these cases. the typechecker concludes that the whole subquery's result is nullable if-and-only-if the parameter in question is nullable, so again, it makes the parameter's type nullable to satisfy the constraint.

 What about expressions involving multiple parameters?
 Consider [this query](http://rzsql.net/#011CADD14BA2DBA4E91B39CCE86D48EDF2726A7C):